joseph-rock/greenglassdoor/README.md

 - Take input
 - Determine if the word can pass through the door
 - Utilize the
-[Merriam Webster Thesaurus](https://www.merriam-webster.com/thesaurus) to generate a synonym to contrast the input.
+[Merriam Webster Thesaurus API](https://dictionaryapi.com/products/api-collegiate-thesaurus) to generate a synonym to contrast the input.

 > Example:
 >